bttmly/nba/README.md

 Whether you use the light or full version depends on your use case -- the full version is _substantially_ larger.

 ## SportVu Data
-The NBA's player tracking system, SportVu, provides data in a totally different form, and it's not query-able.
+The NBA's player tracking system, SportVu, provides data in a totally different form.
+More info on this to come.